 * More practical

-Installing rubber grommets is much easier when compared to other types as you can change its shape.
-You can’t bend or change the shape of plastic and metal grommets.
+Installing rubber is much easier when compared to other types as you can change their shape.
+You can’t bend or change the shape of plastic and metal.

 * Resistance to acid corrosion